NeuroMapr/NeuroMapr/README.md

 **NeuroMapr** is a next-generation AI companion that transforms how students and thinkers organize, visualize, and explore knowledge.
 It turns your **thoughts, study notes, and ideas** into **interactive mental maps** — powered by AI-driven inference, generative art, and memory visualization.

-> 🌐 “A visual language for your mind.”

 ---

 ## 🚀 Overview